DeiC-HPC/cotainr/doc/development/documentation.rst

 Building the HTML version
 -------------------------
 The HTML version of the documentation can be built locally for development.
 First install the required dependencies specified in `pyproject.toml`.
-This can be done with `uv`,
+This can be done with `uv <https://docs.astral.sh/uv/>`_,

 .. code-block:: console